 Lancia’s first model was named the Tipo 51 (later renamed the Lancia Alfa 12 HP), and despite a fire that pushed back the revealing to September of 1907, the car was a big feat for not only the company but also the industry.
-The Alfa abandoned the high and heavy chassis for a lighter version and included u-joints over a chain transmission.
-It was so large a door had to be knocked down to reveal it.
-But most of all, it was the perfect emulation of what Lancia’s driving style was like: full of rigor and speed.
-It could reach up to 56 mph and kicked 10 to 12 horsepower with a 4-cylinder engine that captivated the public with its high power and revolution speed.
+The Alfa abandoned the high and heavy chassis for a lighter version and included u-joints rather than a chain transmission.
+It was so large that a door had to be knocked down to reveal it.
+Most of all, it was the perfect encapsulation of what Lancia’s driving style was like: full of vigor and speed.
+It could reach up to 56 mph and kicked 10 to 12 horsepower with a 4-cylinder engine that captivated the public with its high power and revolution speed (for the time).
 Lancia began full-fledged production of the vehicle in 1908.

-Like other automotive companies, the onset of WWI prompted Lancia to halt production in aid of the war.
-They helped manufacture military vehicles such as the IZ/IZM, iota, and Dim by providing key component parts like the chassis.
+As it did for other automotive companies, the onset of WWI prompted Lancia to halt production in aid of the war.
+They helped manufacture military vehicles such as the IZ/IZM, iota, and Dim by providing key components like the chassis.
 Right after the war, in 1922, Lancia revealed one of their most impressive cars: the Lambda.
 It was known for its exceptional performance but also its push of conventional design that would firmly establish Vincenzo Lancia as not only an advocate for great performance and speed, but also one for innovation.
 The Lambda would be lauded for its amelioration of the conventional car by improving the riding standards with its innovative independent front suspension, simplified steering, and monocoque construction, which later lead to the common unibody design.
-Lancia credited the inspiration of the Lambda to a ship’s hull, pressing for a car that could handle rough roads like a ship could handle treacherous waves.
-The car and its V4 engine would not be without its faults, but it was a giant step for the automotive industry, especially in Europe.
+Lancia credited the inspiration for the Lambda to a ship’s hull, pressing for a car that could handle rough roads like a ship could handle treacherous waves.
+The car and its V4 engine would not be without their faults, but it was a giant step for the automotive industry, especially in Europe.

-By the late 1920s and early 1930s Lancia focused on manufacturing many custom-built bodies and altered the Lambda to fit customer’s personal tastes upon their request.
+By the late 1920s and early 1930s Lancia focused on manufacturing custom-built bodies and altered the Lambda to fit customer’s personal tastes upon their request.
 They released the Di-Lamba, which abandoned the monocoque design and used a V8 instead of the Lambda’s V4.
 Due to the custom build, these models were built on a rolling chassis for easier and more practical assembly; this type of manufacturing lead to models such as the Artena, Astura, and Augusta – all cars with suicide doors.
 The Augusta, like the Lambda and many others, was innovative in its own way.
-It was a four-door sedan and a two-door convertible that aimed to be a small car with exquisite style.
+It was available as a four-door sedan or a two-door convertible and aimed to be a small car with exquisite style.

 Post War Period

 With WWII approaching, the company created a factory in Bolzano and eventually moved all operations out of Turin.
-Once again the constant production for the war and the aftermath in Italy made it a little difficult to recover, but luckily Gianni Lancia had a few ideas in mind.
+Once again the constant production for the war and its aftermath in Italy made for a difficult recovery, but luckily Gianni Lancia had a few ideas in mind.
 The first car to return was the Ardea, which first appeared in 1939.
-It came with a V4, five-speed transmission, and could reach up to 70 mph.
+It came with a V4 and five-speed transmission, and could reach up to 70 mph.
 The key was to make the vehicle light, which helped with production costs and performance.
-It eventually reached up to 30 horsepower in the 1940s, and was replaced with aluminum cylinder heads.
+It eventually reached up to 30 horsepower in the 1940s, with aluminum cylinder heads.
 Gianni’s innovation really came out with his desire to restructure the Aprilia.
 The result birthed the Aurelia - a car decorated in aluminum and equipped with a V6, vertical pillar independent front suspension, rear differential, and a rear mount assembly.
 It could reach up to 80 horsepower with a 105 maximum speed.
 It was the first all-new Lancia car since Vincenzo’s death, and it even came with a GT version.

 While Gianni had a similar interest in innovation like his father, their real similarity was their fondness for racing.
 To lift the company into the realm of prestige and performance, a racing program was established in the 1950s.
-The program turned out to be wildly successful on the track, with the 024, a speedy little car that could reach 265 horsepower, taking part in many races and winning several for the company.
+The program turned out to be wildly successful on the track.
+The 024, a speedy little car that could reach 265 horsepower, took part in many races and winning several for the company.
 But the need for speed didn’t end there, and one of their finest and most innovative models intended for Formula One Racing ended up in the hands of Ferrari due to a lack of funds.

-Lancia's reputation took another blow in the 1980s due to a highly publicized initiative by the company to recall defective Lancia Beta models from owners, which they then eventually destroyed.
-Lancia never recovered from the damage that this event caused to its image and, in combination with a number of other factors such as uncompetitive pricing in relation to the perceived value of their vehicles, Lanica decided to no longer sell their vehicles in the right hand drive market altogether, aside from its home base of Italy.
+Lancia's reputation took another blow in the 1980s due to a highly publicized initiative by the company to recall defective Lancia Beta models from owners (due to corrosion issues), which they then eventually destroyed.
+Lancia never recovered from the damage that this event, in combination with a number of other factors such as uncompetitive pricing in relation to the perceived value of their vehicles, Lanica decided to no longer sell their vehicles in the right hand drive market, aside from its home base of Italy.
 It also dropped out of other left hand drive markets in the years to come as well, like the United Kingdom, which it stopped exporting to in 1995.